iamruicarvalho/LDTS-Snake-Game/README.md

 # 4.
 ##  DESIGN

-### Problem in Context:
+### Problem in Context
-For us to design different objects in our game that had very similar characteristics we needed a way to create new ones that share those same characteristics.
+For us to design different objects in our game that had very similar characteristics, we needed a way to create new ones that share those same characteristics.

-### -The Pattern
+### The Pattern
 We used the FACTORY PATTERN, which is a creation design pattern that provides an interface to create objects in a superclass, so that subclasses can alter the characteristics of the new object.

-### -Implementation
+### Implementation
-![Factory Pattern](/Images_Source/factory.png "Factory Pattern")
+![Factory Pattern](/Images_Source/factory.png "Factory Pattern") é melhor rever esta imagem. nao sei se está certo.

-### -Consequences
+### Consequences
-• It is now much easier to add different objects or elements to the game, for example, add new food, using the same characteristics as the previous ones.
+• It is now much easier to add different objects or elements to the game.
+For example, if we want to add new food, using the same characteristics as the previous ones, the process will be simpler.

 # DATA CLASS

-## UML DIAGRAM:
+## UML DIAGRAM
 ![UML](/Images_Source/UML.png "UML")
-Current UML state with exception to the class food that isn't implemented yet.
+Current UML state with exception to the class food that isn't implemented yet. temos de rever o UML e colocar tudo interligado entre si. o stor queixou se disso na apresentação.